DCC-EX/EX-SensorCAM/README.md

 Specific SensorCAM files are provided for each of the above apps.

 ## Documentation
 The sensorCAM is a complex device needing some in depth understanding to achieve its full potential.
 A 30 page manual is provided to assist with this process.

+If you want clarification or wish to discuss the implementation please contact me at bcdaniel2@optusnet.com.au and I will attempt to address your issues.